WildmanTy12/number_guessing_game/README.md

 # 🎯 Number Guessing Game (Python CLI)

-A simple and fun number guessing game where the computer picks a number between **0 and 100**, and you try to guess it within a limited number of attempts — based on your chosen difficulty.
+A simple and fun number guessing game where the computer picks a number between **0 and 100**, and you try to guess it within a limited number of attempts, based on your chosen difficulty.

 ---